a327ex/emoji-merge/README.md

 end
 ```

-This is similar to the other one, except it's better suited for situations where the collision event doesn't quite make sense in any one object's update function.
+This is similar to the other one, except it's better suited for situations where it doesn't quite make sense for collision events to be handled in any one object's update function.
 For instance, in emoji merge, it doesn't make sense to merge emojis from any one emoji's update function, and thus [this code](https://github.com/a327ex/emoji-merge/blob/main/main.lua#L553) appears in `arena:update` instead:

 ```lua
 for _, c in ipairs(main:physics_world_get_collision_enter('emoji', 'emoji')) do